Provo Community Congregational

 In December 1892 a corner lot at Third North and University Avenue was purchased for $1000.00.
 A frame building was erected and the first church was dedicated April 29, 1894.
 This building served the Congregationalists until 1923 when the Congregationalists, Methodists, and Baptists united to become the Provo Community Congregational Church.

-We are an Open and Affirming Church: We welcome all who seek spiritual growth into our reconciling community.
-This includes persons of every age, gender, race, national origin, faith background, marital status, family structure, sexual orientation, gender identity and expression, mental and physical ability, economic and social status, and educational background.
-We invite all persons no matter who they are or where they are on life’s journey to participate in the life, leadership, employment, ministry and mission of this family of God’s people and to share in worship and sacraments and to enlist in the work of this local church as it serves this community and the world.
-By living out this covenant
+We welcome all who seek spiritual growth in Jesus Christ, including persons of every age, gender, race, national origin, faith background, marital status, family structure, sexual orientation, gender identity and expression, mental and physical ability, economic and social status, and educational background, to participate in the life and mission of this family of God’s people, sharing in the worship of God and enlisting in the work of this local church as it serves this community and the world.

 Historic bits and bytes:

-The Rev. Charles McCoard write about “A Community Church in a Utah Town” (1922)
+The Rev. Charles McCoard writes about “A Community Church in a Utah Town” (1922)